Eugene Litvinkovich: Success in Ukraine

 In October 2012 Eugene took part in the casting of the third season of the Ukrainian show X-Factor.
 Having performed the Russian version of the song "Milim" ("The Words") of Harel Skaat, Eugene easily passed selection tours and performed in all 11 live broadcasts of the show.
-Without getting to the nomination for a single time, Eugene became a super-finalist of the show and took the 2nd place according to the audience voting, leaving the victory to a singer from Odessa Aida Nikolaychuk.
+Without getting to the nomination for a single time, Eugene became a super-finalist of the show and took the 2nd place according to the audience voting, leaving the victory to a singer from Odesa Aida Nikolaychuk.

 After the final of the show Eugene took part in the tour in 19 Ukrainian cities together with other competitors (12 January – 3 February 2013).